noatpad/typora-theme-ursine/README.md

 I slightly debated on this, and hey, I don't see why not.
 If you find this theme really useful and you're feeling super generous, *how 'bout donating a coffee?*

-Ever since publishing this theme, I've periodically refined it overtime through the issues sent to this repo (I *maaay* have spent a bit too much time on this during some of my classes back then).
+Ever since publishing this theme, I've periodically refined it overtime through the issues on my free time (and I *maaay* have spent a bit too much time on this during some of my classes back then).

 So if you wanna show appreciation that way, just know that this college boy would appreciate that generosity greatly~